India IP Ecosystem: Growth, Innovation & Patent Trends

 Key Technological Areas

-Key technological area is a specific sector within technology that is considered vital and has a significant impact on various industries, society, or scientific advancements.
+A key technological area is a specific sector within technology that is considered vital and has a significant impact on various industries, society, or scientific advancements.
 These fields often represent ongoing study, cutting-edge discoveries, and innovation.
 Key technical domains may change over time as new technologies emerge and societal demands shift.
 Digital communication is currently the second-fastest-growing technology field, after computers and related technologies.
+According to WIPO’s World Intellectual Property Indicators 2024, computer technology led all published patent applications globally in 2022 (the latest year with complete published data), accounting for 12.4% of total applications.
 A quarter of all published patent applications in 2023 are related to computers or related technologies.
 In 2023, digital communication and computers accounted for 31% of all patents published.

 Emerging Technological Areas

 An emerging technological area is a field or sector of technology that is now in its early stages of development, receiving attention, and showing signs of significant advancements in the near future.
 A number of cutting-edge technology fields, including machine learning, wireless communication, electric vehicles, ICE, optical fiber, food products, energy storage, and nanoparticles, are receiving more attention in India.
-These industries are seeing a sharp increase in patent applications, and it is expected that they would have a big impact on India's creative and technological environment.
-The focus on these emerging technological disciplines is anticipated to drive India's growth within the global technology industry as it works to establish itself as a hub for innovation and technology.
+Generative AI, large language models, and semiconductor design have emerged as particularly high-growth patent areas since 2023, with India actively participating in these filings.
+These industries are seeing a sharp increase in patent applications, and it is expected that they will have a big impact on India’s creative and technological environment.
+The focus on these emerging technological disciplines is anticipated to drive India’s growth within the global technology industry as it works to establish itself as a hub for innovation and technology.

 Prominent Assignees Leading the Patent Filing Space